nimu77/testlab2_existingtable/README.md

 4. Click **Sign In**.

     ![](images/module1/newworkspacesigninpage.PNG)
-    *{Note: Enter the Workspace Name and Database User entered in Part 3-6 above}*
+    *Note: Enter the Workspace Name and Database User entered in Part 3-3 above*

 To be added.
 [Click here to navigate to Module 1](1-building-your-table-and-view-installing-sample-tables.md)